 Here are the steps to set a spending password for any of your wallets:

-Open "Settings" > Select Wallet > Select "Request Spending Password" > Enter Your Spending Password
+Open "Settings" by clicking the gear icon at the bottom > Select "Request Encrypt Password" > Enter Your Spending Password

 Remember that this spending password will not protect your private keys if your backup phrase is lost.